giltroymeren/giltroymeren.github.io/_posts/2025-06-08-berlin-marathon-2025-week-3-of-18.markdown

 I only struggled by the 18th kilometer because it was the end of my large loop and I still had 6 km left.
 I decided to go to a familiar route to complete the rest to keep the decreasing motivation at bay.
 It was a bit hard because my brain is used to seeing the 18th kilometer mark as the place where my workouts end but I had to focus because it wasn’t the case here.

-Fortunately I was able to finish it with extra 2 km because I wanted to close a solid loop in my map.
+Fortunately I was able to finish it with extra two kilometers because I wanted to close a solid loop in my map.
 I focused carefully with the foam roller massages on my legs when I got home to wrap up the week.

 ### Overall